meilisearch/specifications/text/0085-api-keys.md

 }
 ```

-> Expired API keys cannot be found on the `/keys` endpoints.
-This can be handled in the future with an archiving system or something else.
+> Expired API keys can be found on the `/keys` endpoints.
+An archiving system or a filter could allow to not display them by default.
 See Future Possibilities part.

 > 👉 Note the two default generated API keys here.
 When a master key is set at MeiliSearch's launch, it generates two pre-configured `API Keys`.
 A Default Search API Key restricted to the search action on all indexes and a Default Admin API Key on all indexes to handle all operations (except managing API Keys).